tensorbase/tensorbase/README.md

 ## Roadmap

-The [m1](https://github.com/tensorbase/tensorbase/milestone/1) is the first milestone which is targeted to provide a production-ready release.
+The coming [m1](https://github.com/tensorbase/tensorbase/milestone/1) will be the first milestone which is targeted to provide a production-ready release.

 A speicial edition will be shown to the interesting personals and oraganizations.
 Subscribe to [TensorBase's Newsletter here](https://tensorbase.io/#contact) to get the first time information if you are interesting.

 ## Try TensorBase
 TensorBase is developed for Linux, but should work for any docker enabled system (for example, Windows 10 WSL2).